NishthaSharma-22/ppt-mcp/README.md

 }

 ```

 4. you're good to go! you might want to exit claude and then come back to it to see the mcp loaded as a connector.

 <br>

 If you want to use it locally for some reason:

 1. clone the repo

 ```
 git clone https://github.com/NishthaSharma-22/ppt-mcp
 ```

 2. install dependencies

 ```
 pip install -r requirements.txt cd mcp_ptm_ppt_generator
 ```

 3. add mcp server to Claude desktop
    in the project terminal, type:

 ```
 fastmcp install claude-desktop mcp_ptm_ppt_generator.py --with python-pptx --with pydantic
 ```

 4. head over to Claude desktop, go to <code>Settings &lt; Developer</code>. you should be able to see the mcp loaded there.

 > If claude shows errors while loading it, or something like 'server disconnected', which it likely will, close the application by going over to <code>file &lt; exit</code>
-reopen the doc, and this should be fixed.
+> reopen the doc, and this should be fixed.

 5. use inside claude!<br>
    you can now run the tool!<br>
    i like to simply type <code>science_ppt</code> or <code>math_ppt</code> and it prompts it to use the MCP to ask the required info. provide all the data - if something's missing it'll prompt you (great!) and you'll have a <i>beautiful</i> ppt within secs in <code>generated_ppts</code>

 ### future ideas:

 - <del>adding support for science ppt templates, since this is currently for math</del>
 - export directly to pdfs

 #### notes

 i had fun working on this, even though:

 - i reloaded the mcp into claude like 100 times because of 'error:server-disconnected'
 - i edited the template.pptx way too many times to add those missing curly braces or fix the formatting.
   but at the end, it was satisfying and really worth it.
+- i fumbled multiple times when publishing the package to pypi coz i didn't include the main file in pyproject.toml :')